projectcapsule/capsule/docs/content/general/crds-apis.md

-Selects Namespaces using cluster-scoped labels.
+namespaceSelector selects namespaces using cluster-scoped labels.
 This field follows standard label selector semantics; if present but empty, it selects all namespaces.
- If PodSelector is also set, then the NetworkPolicyPeer as a whole selects the Pods matching PodSelector in the Namespaces selected by NamespaceSelector.
-Otherwise it selects all Pods in the Namespaces selected by NamespaceSelector.
+ If podSelector is also set, then the NetworkPolicyPeer as a whole selects the pods matching podSelector in the namespaces selected by namespaceSelector.
+Otherwise it selects all pods in the namespaces selected by namespaceSelector.

 <table>
     <thead>